 This Autonomy cannot be taken away (St. Stephen’s College v.
 University of Delhi (1992) SCC 558).
 However, it can be regulated by the State through legislation.
 But the legislation shall be for ensuring social welfare and similar regulatory measures.
 The bottom line is that it should not infringe upon the rights under Article 30 unnecessarily, especially to the extent that the power of administration of the institution is taken away.

-Legislations serving the purpose of setting a standard for education and for the maintenance of excellence is valid, as has been held in Islamic Karimia Society, Indore v.
+Legislations serving the purpose of setting a standard for education and for the maintenance of excellence is valid, as has been held in the Islamic Karimia Society, Indore v.
 Devi Ahilya Vishvavidyalaya, Indore (AIR 1988 MP 200), even if it is changed to the syllabus.

 In conclusion, the protection of educational and cultural rights is the main import of Article 29 and Article 30.
 It is an earnest effort at achieving inclusiveness; however, lack of clarity with regards to a definition of “minority” is felt.